Skip to main content

 • Fork selectors: segments / candidate_wedges (options the engine surfaces, not collapses) with default_* / active_* accessors.

-• web_findings, price_finding, audience_profile, market_sizing, source_map, corpus_stats, cross_references, must_address_resolution.
+• web_findings, price_finding, market_sizing, source_map, corpus_stats, cross_references, must_address_resolution. (audience_profile exists on the model but is currently always None — demographic inference was cut.)

 • evidence (computed property) — the flat, de-duplicated EvidenceRecord list every downstream EvidenceRef resolves against.